ericbrooke/setup_ruby_rails/README.md

 Setup your text editor to open from command line (I like Atom):

-Choose which, install it and ensure it is in teh Application folder
+Choose which, install it and ensure it is in teh Application folder, then setup command line access (i.e. from your iTerm or Terminal):

 1. [Atom](https://atom.io) - Install Shell Commands from the Atom menu
 1. [Sublime](https://www.sublimetext.com/docs/2/osx_command_line.html)